kustomzone/VoxelSim/Readme.md

 # Welcome to OpenSim!

-## OVERVIEW
+## Overview

 OpenSim is a BSD Licensed Open Source project to develop a functioning virtual worlds server platform capable of supporting multiple clients and servers in a heterogeneous grid structure.
 OpenSim is written in C#, and can run under Mono or the Microsoft .NET runtimes.

-**Note:** This is considered an alpha release.
-Some stuff works, a lot doesn’t.
-If it breaks, you get to keep *both* pieces.
+See the [Opensim wiki](http://opensimulator.org/wiki/Main_Page) for more details.

 ## Compiling OpenSim

-Please see [BUILDING.txt](http://opensimulator.org/wiki/BUILDING) if you downloaded a source distribution and need to build OpenSim before running it.
+See [BUILDING.txt](http://opensimulator.org/wiki/BUILDING) if you downloaded a source distribution and need to build OpenSim before running it.

 ## Running OpenSim on Windows